abhijeetk/af-binder/docs/afb-daemon-vocabulary.md

 instance.
 It implements an API and may provide a service.

-Binding made for services can have specific entry point called after initialization and before serving.
+Binding made for services can have specific entry points called after initialization and before serving.

 ## Event

-Message with data propagated from the services to the client and not expecting any reply.
+Messages with data propagated from the services to the client and not expecting any reply.

 The current implementation allows to widely broadcast events to all clients.